 While it’s easier to get ahead of the curve before your final years of post-secondary, and you should continue to try to live frugally and pick up side gigs whenever and wherever you can, there are still ways to find student loan debt relief even after graduation.
 You might want to consider any of the following options.
 And remember, there is a six-month grace period for student loan debt repayment with the hope that you’ll find employment during this time, so you’ll then be able to make your student loan debt payments thereafter.

 1. Student Loan Repayment Assistance

 If your grace period has expired and you can't afford to make your student loan debt payments, or if you've begun the repayment process but are still finding it difficult to keep up with your payments, you can apply for a Repayment Assistance Plan (RAP).
 RAPs may be able to reduce your loan payments or stop them entirely depending on your financial situation.
-You can learn more about them, your eligibility, and how to apply on the Government of Canada website.
+You can learn more about them, your eligibility, and how to apply on the here.
 It’s important to note that there are other circumstances under which your student load debt payments can be reduced, or your student loan debt is forgiven entirely, which you can learn more about here.

 2. Repayment Extensions